hmrc/pbd-hackday-ci/GoCD/README.md

 Bit of a silly thing, but I can't see an easy way of stepping for the configuration of the pipeline to being able to see or trigger the pipeline.

+### Custom agent

+Like Jenkins, if you need a tool that isn't on the base agent, then you have to build your own.
+There is code for this in [custom-debian-agent](./custom-debian-agent/).

 ## Links

 * [Homepage](https://www.gocd.org/)